Garforth conveyancing FAQs

 Conveyancing fees include fees and disbursements.

 Conveyancing disbursements are the costs payable as part of a conveyancing transaction, paid out on your behalf, such as HMLR registration fees or landlord fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our conveyancing fees for buying or selling a house in Garforth are fixed, which means that what you pay is exactly what you see in your quote.